Pop Culture Madness!

 Nintendo 64, Tickle Me Elmo, Toy Story toys, anything Pokemon, Pokemon Yellow video game

-Beanie Babies catch on (although they had been around since 1993.
-The McDonalds mini-beanie-babie giveway fueled the madness.
+Beanie Babies caught on (although they had been around since 1993).
+The McDonald’s mini-beanie-babies giveaway fueled the madness.

 The Habits